Macron slap may herald a tense campaign ahead of French presidential elections

-Category: World Hits: 1Tension is already in the air less than a year before French presidential polls.
+Category: World Hits: 4Tension is already in the air less than a year before French presidential polls.
 Just this week, President Emmanuel Macron was slapped in the face on a visit to the south and far-left firebrand Jean-Luc Mélenchon aired conspiracy theories in an impromptu outburst, prompting analysts to warn that the 2022 election campaign may already be seeing an escalation of extremist ideas and fiery language.

 Read more https://www.france24.com/en/france/20210610-macron-slap-may-herald-a-tense-campaign-ahead-of-french-presidential-elections